AdaSawilska/tbd-workshop-1/README-phase-2a.md

    In the digen_report.txt we can see information about the quantity of records for each batch.
     ![img.png](figures/extensions2.png)

-9. Analyze tpcdi.py.
+8. Analyze tpcdi.py.
 What happened in the loading stage?

 In this step, the data was sent to cloud storage.
+The ```tpcdi.py``` file is responsible for creating tables based on data from the generator during the loading stage.
+Initially, a Spark session is established, and the necessary databases are created, with ```digen``` set as the default database.
+Each table’s structure is defined, and data is loaded directly from files.
+Using this data, DataFrame structures are created and then saved in Parquet format, forming tables within the ```digen``` database.

    ![img.png](figures/zasobnik.png)